mercero-eng/postInstall/README.md

 MD2 is independent of Salesforce CPQ, but it does come with useful features derived from CPQ.
 In order to unlock Salesforce CPQ integrated functionality, the following custom setting will have to be set:

-Setup -> Platform Tools: Custom Code -> Custom Settings -> Mercero Deal Desk: CPQ Integration  -> Manage -> New
+Setup &rarr; Platform Tools: Custom Code &rarr; Custom Settings &rarr; Mercero Deal Desk: CPQ Integration  &rarr; Manage &rarr; New

 Check "Use CPQ"